 When we travel we normally pay in cash where possible.
-Our foreign ATM fee free card makes this more than possible.
-The only challenge is when foreign ATM machines charge their own fee for taking cash out.
-We found Chile ATM fees a big challenge.
-We’ve managed to find fee-free ATM’s in many countries, Chile has been our biggest challenge to date.
+Our foreign ATM fee-free card makes this more than possible.
+The only challenge is when foreign ATMs charge their own fee for taking cash out.
+We found Chile’s ATM fees a big challenge.
+We’ve managed to find fee-free ATMs in many countries, Chile has been our biggest challenge to date.
 So much so, that here, in this, an expensive country on this trip, we have resorted to using a credit card.
 It is, albeit a foreign currency fee-free credit card.

 - The Chilean currency is the peso.

 - The Spanish word for ATM is Cajero Automatico – but most people will understand if you ask for ATM

 - Chilean Peso notes come in denominations of 20,000, 10,000, 5,000, 2,000, and 1,000.